Hip Pain

 What a Doctor of Chiropractic Can Do for You

-Your Doctor of Chiropractic may take one or more approaches to alleviate hip pain:
+Your doctor of chiropractic may take one or more approaches to alleviate hip pain:

-• Perform physical and neurological exams to assess the affected area as well as areas surrounding the hip.
+- Perform physical and neurological exams to assess the affected area as well as areas surrounding the hip.

-• In the physical exam, your doctor will observe your posture, range of motion, and physical condition, noting movement that causes pain.
+- In the physical exam, your doctor will observe your posture, range of motion, and physical condition, noting movement that causes pain.
 Your doctor will feel your spine, note its curvature and alignment, and feel for muscle spasms.

-• During the neurological exam, your doctor will test your reflexes, muscle strength, other nerve changes, and pain spread.
+- During the neurological exam, your doctor will test your reflexes, muscle strength, other nerve changes, and pain spread.

-• Perform spinal manipulation or hip adjustments to align and improve spinal function to alleviate the stress on the hip joint.
+- Perform spinal manipulation or hip adjustments to align and improve spinal function to alleviate the stress on the hip joint.

-• Will develop a personalized program of care that may combine or recommend more than one type of treatment, depending on your personal needs.
+- Develop a personalized program of care that may combine or recommend more than one type of treatment, depending on your personal needs.
 In addition to spinal manipulation, the treatment plan may include mobilization, massage, rehabilitative exercises, or something else.

 Ask your Chiropractor to see if the following Pain Management Techniques are Beneficial for You: